saadisaadi1/Handshot-Tower-Defence/README.md

 this button is only relevant if you are using the camera , it switches between 3 modes:
 1) RGB mode: this mode is the default mode and it's the best when you are playing with the camera , because it also shows the landmarks of the hands and fingers
 2) Depth ColorMap mode: this mode shows the dipth of every thing in the image , things are more blue when they are too close to the camera , and more red the more they are far
-3) No Image mode: disables the image window this is useful when playing with keyboard because then it's irrelevant
+3) No Image mode: disables the image window, this is useful when playing with keyboard because then it's irrelevant

 ### **Playing With KeyBoard**